Customer testimonials work. Why? Because they give credibility and confidence to the service or product you’re offering.

-The best testimonials assure a potential customer that what they’re about to purchase works well.
+The best testimonials assure potential customers that what they’re about to purchase works well.
 It fixes the problem.
 It solves the issue.
 Indeed, it’s the perfect solution to what they’re looking for.

 A solid testimonial helps dispel any doubts a potential buyer has.

-And a great testimonial will show the benefit of using the product or service by painting a “before” and “after” scenario.
+And a great testimonial will show the benefit of using the product by painting a “before” and “after” scenario.

-Only your customer is able to give you a testimonial.
+Only your customer can give you a testimonial.

-After all, it’s the customer who tells the world how awesome your product or service is, and how it gave them the results they were looking for.
+After all, it’s the customer who tells the world how great your product or service is, and how it gave them the results they’re wanting.